Europe shares sink on mounting worries over global growth

 Today's European research round-up

-(Additional reporting by Silvia Antonioli, Alistair Smout and Francesco Canepa in London; Editing by Catherine Evans)
+(Additional reporting by Silvia Antonioli, Alistair Smout and Francesco Canepa in London)

 * ARES Management LP says qtrly GAAP loss per common unit of $0.58